williamkray/maubot-gifme/README.md

 the command will update the tags for the existing image, minus any duplicate words.
 This effectively enables you to add more tags to an entry._

+alternatively, you can automatically save a message to the database using either its filename or message contents as tags by using the 💾 emoji reaction on the message!

 `!gifme tags` should be used in a reply to a message sent by the bot to show all tags associated with the image.

 ## config